ecthiender/birdism/server/README.md

 search for photos, and displays them to you!

 # Development
-The backend is in Haskell (code resides in the `server` directory).
+The backend is in Haskell.
 The frontend is planned in HyperApp.
-Right now its implemented in mithril.js (code resides in the `app` directory).

 # License
 BSD3 license.
 See LICENSE file.